DCtheTall/webgl-landscape/README.md

 of increasing frequency and decreasing amplitude.

-The fragments are colored in the shader using some Perlin noise for variation.
+The fragments are colored in the shader using some Simplex noise for variation.

 It also added a little fog effect to emphasize the illusion of depth.

+A 3x3 Sobel filter is applied to the smooth-shaded scene and then overlayed on top of a cel-shaded render of the scene.
+This gives it a more dynamic, graphic look.

 ---

 ## Back end
 This app just runs a simple Go server which serves the public directory as static files.

-This project uses [godep](https://github.com/tools/godep) to manage server side dependencies.
+It also logs incoming requests using a small logging middleware I wrote.

 To run the server, run `start.sh`.

 ## Front end